milychang19/BattleshipGameAI/README.md

 ## Project Overview

 The `BattleshipGameAI` project is a culmination of the ICS4U1 course, created by Emily Chang and Amelia Voulgaris.
 The project was developed between December 2020 and January 2021 and is written in Java, utilizing object-oriented programming principles.
+We had a battleship tournament by the end of the semester and got a decent second place.

 ## Description